shaojun/open_docs/LiteFccCore_UniversalAPI_en.md

 ![Image description](https://images.gitee.com/uploads/images/2021/0809/100650_96fac195_8024409.png "屏幕截图.png")

-can see the `Device Drviers` are the underlying parts, the `Apps` can use them to compose business logic, and both of them can implement the `Universal API` feature to expose function to external, there're 2 major internal features are using the `Universal API`, they're:
+can see the `Device Drviers` are the most underlying parts, the higher level `Apps` can use `Drivers` to compose specific business logic, and both of them can implement the `Universal API` feature for expose functions to external, there're 2 major internal features are using the `Universal API`, they're:

  - Config UI

 Providing user interface to allow user input parameters for a PlugIn to initialize:

 ![Image description](https://images.gitee.com/uploads/images/2021/0809/100530_14e45f41_8024409.png "屏幕截图.png")

  - Web Console

-Providing user interface to show the status of the internal functions(like a device control panel):
+Providing user interface to show the status of the internal functions(like a control panel):

 ![Image description](https://images.gitee.com/uploads/images/2021/0809/101852_2e3179e9_8024409.png "屏幕截图.png" 200)